juergenweb/FrontendForms/README.md

 #### 2. Custom STOP words
 This is the same check as the first "STOP words" check, but in this case you can search the text for your own custom STOP words.
 Under *Measure 8* in the SPAM section of the module configuration, you can enter your custom words in a textarea field.

+Each custom STOP word found in the text increases the SPAM score by 15.

 If you want to disable the check for this test please enter the following value to the second parameter of validation rule: *customstopwords*

 #### 3. Capital letters